jjfroehlich/GvizRegulatoryTracks/README.md

 ## Score Sequence Tracks

 At close zoom, letters are scaled by their signed value.
-Positive values are upright and negative values are inverted below zero.
 At wider views, drawing is delegated to a real `Gviz::DataTrack`, including Gviz window aggregation.

 The y axis is also handled by Gviz.
 Options such as `showAxis`, `ylim`,